www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/manual/setup.md

 This framework primarily provides a set of commands in order to do things independent from technical details.
 This set of commands define an interface, but does not contain the concrete implementation for these commands.

-For this additional repositories has to be installed.
+For this additional repositories/projects has to be installed.
 These provide the implementations for the different operation systems.
 A list of such repositories can be found [here](http://splitcells.net/net/splitcells/martins/avots/website/2018/08/06/operation-system-state-interface.html).